 For NAV investments in which The Foundation owns a portion of an investment fund's partnership capital, unrealized appreciation (depreciation) is determined by comparison of cost of acquisition of the partnership interests to fair value at the last day of the period, and includes the effects of currency translation with respect to transactions and holdings of foreign currency denominated investments.
-Realized appreciation (depreciation) on redemption of partnership interests is determined as allocated by the general partners of the respective partnership, or by comparison of specific costs of acquisition to proceeds at the time of disposal or an allocation is not indicated by the general partners.
+Realized appreciation (depreciation) on redemption of partnership interests is determined as allocated by the general partners of the respective partnership, or by comparison of specific costs of acquisition to proceeds at the time of disposal or an allocation is not indicated by the general partners of the respective partnership.
+Dividends and interest are recognized as allocated by the general partners.
 The amount of realized and unrealized appreciation (depreciation) associated with these investments is reflected in the accompanying Statements of Activities.